Hwangbo: 2007–2010: Solo career

 Three years after Chakra's fourth studio album, her solo debut album, titled Lady in Black, was released in March 2007.
 The success of "Sorry For The Tears" marked a change in her public image.
-The solo debut album consisted of thirteen songs that demonstrated her talent and skill in singing.
+The solo debut album consisted of thirteen songs.

 In May 2008, Hwangbo joined the Munhwa Broadcasting Corporation (MBC) reality show We Got Married, where she was paired with SS501 leader Kim Hyun Joong.
 They received the MBC Entertainment Award for best couple on 28 December 2008.
 On 14 December, Joong and Hwangbo departed from the show due to programming conflicts.
 At the same time, her popularity as a singer continued to rise in Asia.
 She released the digital single Gift for Him the same year.
 Her song "Get Hot" ("뜨거워 져") took her stardom to Europe, becoming the first Korean to achieve it.
 The dance became very popular among the Korean public that led to the popular fashion dance, Tecktonik (known as the Tecktonik wave).
 The remix and the dance was presented by Koo Junyup.
 Also on Gift for Him was her hit "Mature".

 On 18 August 2009, she released an extended play mini-album EP, titled R2song, in South Korea, which included her previous hits.
 The track "R2song" was released on 7 August 2009 for the first time in the United Kingdom, ranking No. 1 on the main European charts.
 This was the first time that an Asian singer achieved this position in Europe, which was considered a feat by the Asian media.
 Eventually, three other versions of "R2song", mixed by the producer Postino, were released.
 The main single was successful in Korea, ranking No. 1 on the "Mnet" account and No. 11 on the "K-Chart" singles list, in addition to entering the top 20 and top 10 on several popularity charts.
 It was also cataloged by the best DJs in Europe as the No. 1 dance theme.
-After all this adulation and popularity, Hwangbo was called a "sexy superstar".

 She hosted several television programs such as Nodaji, Finding Delicious, and Human Mentor.
 In 2008 and 2009, she was a member of the first season of Infinity Girls, a female version of Infinite Challenge, broadcast by MBC Every 1.
 In 2010, she was one of the five MCs of Midnight Idols along with Kim Hyung Jun of SS501, Kim Chang Ryul, Eun Ji-won, and Kim Sung-soo of Cool.

 A year after the release of "R2song", the digital single "I'm Still Beautiful" was released in late October 2010.
 The song topped several popularity charts in Canada.